UK's Boris Johnson reveals plans to ease virus restrictions | DW | 10.05.2020

-The UK prime minister wants those who can't work from home, to return work and also says that, from June 1, shops and schools could reopen.
+The UK prime minister wants those who can't work from home to return to work and also says that from June 1, shops and schools could reopen.
 His government has been criticized amid suggestions it is too much, too soon.

 British Prime Minister Boris Johnson said on Sunday that the lockdown introduced in March has prevented the loss of half a million lives as he hoped to gradually relax the restrictive measures in the coming weeks.